ZTiKnl/sara/README.md

 Hardware:
 - A Raspberry Pi *(3B tested, older models should work)*
   - Keyboard or ssh connection
-  - Microphone for voice commands
+  - Microphone for voice commands (I use a [G11 Touch Induction/Haobosou](https://www.gearbest.com/microphone/pp_009493107682.html?wid=1433363) 20 euro microphone which works *excellent*)
   - Audio output device *(tv/hdmi or speakers on line-out)*
+  - Webcam for future object/face recognition modules (I use a HP Webcam HD-4110)
   - SD Card containing Raspbian *(latest version is always advisable)*
     - Self-powered USBhub is advisable when using USB microphone/webcam
 Software: